Agile testing best practices – Gherkin-based BDD versus Visual ATDD

 Epics and User Stories are volatile information: when a User Story is implemented in an iteration and accepted after the test run, this expression of the requirement has an historical value, but this cannot make a requirements repository.

-Acceptance test scenarios however are bound to last over time, particularly because they are implemented into automated regression tests and often automatically executed.
-Therefore, they are always up to date and in-synch with the application.
-They are easy to read and understand, making them an adequate support of communication for technical and non-technical members of the Agile team.
+Acceptance test scenarios last over time because they are implemented into automated regression tests.
+They are often automatically executed.
+Therefore, they are always up to date and in sync with the application.
+They are easy to read and understand.
+This makes them an adequate support of communication for technical and non-technical members of the Agile team.

 The format of the scenarios is of course the first difference: